 Best for: Adults and families.
 Free event.

-Dubbed Ireland’s biggest indoor ‘scream park’, the Nightmare Realm is back for 2023 in Mary’s Lane in Dublin.
-Test your limits and explore Sundown Manor and the Banshee Experience, or speed through them as fast as you can and reward yourself with a stop at the food court and the Little Museum of Horrors.
+Dubbed Ireland’s biggest indoor ‘scream park’, the Nightmare Realm is back for 2025 in Inchicore.
+Test your limits and explore The House of Little Red and The Meat Market, or speed through them as fast as you can and reward yourself with a stop at the food court and the 'Last Gas Station on the Left.'
 There’s plenty to see, and more than enough terror to tide you over until the realm returns next year.

 Farmaphobia is not for the fainthearted.
-Built around a two-hour, pitch-dark trek through Clown Town, the Zombie Morgue and Cornered, this experience at Causey Farm in County Meath is designed to terrify.
+Built around a two-hour, pitch-dark trek Causey Farm in County Meath, the haunting experience stretches over 100 acres and has six 'Terrifying Haunts' for you to sink your teeth into, each designed to terrify.
+Fight a demonic force in The Conjuring, try to escape The Slaughterhouse and test your bravery in the Zombie Morgue.
 Sessions are ticketed and advance booking is required.
 Bring your wellies, a coat and your best screaming voice.

 Best for: Adults and teens with supervision.
 Tickets from €29.

 Causey Farm, Fordstown, Co Meath.
-October 6-November 2.
+October 3 – November 1.

 Get the fright of your life at one of Limerick’s most popular Halloween attractions, the Scare Factory.
 You’ll get a spooky sense of Limerick history in the Victorian redbrick where the ‘factory’ is housed, and where evil clowns, mutant creatures and zombies await.